CuriousnTT/FlowScript/README.md

 }
 ```
 If this type is used as the accepted argument of a function, it accepts but does not request the directive, in a simple syntax that has no equivalent for '**null**'.
-This is yet another way that FlowScript reduces the amount of code you need to write.
+This is yet another way that ViScript reduces the amount of code you need to write.

 ### Types from Python
-In addition to the arrays and objects of Type/JavaScript, FlowScript takes a cue from Python's array types by adding more direct tuple and set support.
+In addition to the arrays and objects of Type/JavaScript, ViScript takes a cue from Python's array types by adding more direct tuple and set support.

 #### Tuples
 As in Python, Tuples are ordered (so you can access them by index) and **unchangeable** (so there is *never* a point in defining them with 'let' or 'rel') outside of deletion, and can have duplicate values, as well as different datatypes.
-To use Tuples in FlowScript, use the following syntax:
+To use Tuples in ViScript, use the following syntax:

 ```TypeScript
 //To specify Tuple type, specify for every index.